SuperShadowPlay/rollforxyz/README.md

 - [ ] Select an arbitrary card as the next in line
 - [x] Only begin selecting creatures once the user is done initially adding creatures
 - [ ] Next button moves along the page with active card
+- [ ] Page scrolls down when active enemy is off screen
 - [x] Add metadata
 - [ ] Save/load encounters
 - [ ] Integrate statblocks (only if legally possible - TBD)